antoniodecanini/captain-americas-shield/README.md

 ### Prerequisites
 - To execute this project, you just need a browser of your choice.

-### Step 1 - 👯 Clone this repo to your local machine and install dependencies
+### Step 1 - 👯 Clone this repo to your local machine
 ```
 $ git clone https://github.com/antoniodecanini/responsive-landing-page-vanillaJS.git